 Winemaking in Cahors these days is a mixture of tradition, and the newer trend, making lighter, fresher, and less tannic 100% Malbec wines with a balance that highlights location and terroir.
 Traditional Malbec here can be fantastic, yet the older winemaking methods used usually result in bigger and bolder wines that need time for tannins to mellow out.
 I enjoy… Read more »

 From celebrities to top wine producers, it seems everyone has a hand in rosé these days.
 While Mateus, Lancers, and Sutter Creek turned many people on to rosé in the past, Provence gets accolades for the pale rosé explosion in the 21st century.
-Yet another style exists beyond the beach and picnic rosés pushed grand marketing schemes.
-They are referred… Read more »
+Yet another style exists beyond the beach and picnic rosés pushed by grand marketing schemes.
+They are… Read more »

 An advocate of biodynamic agriculture you want to meet in Loire Valley’s Fiefs Vendéens AOC is Thierry Michon at Domaine Saint Nicolas.
 It’s a way of life for him!

 Northern Italy is full of (wine) surprises.
 It’s not just about Milan and the Cinque Terre, and Venice or Tuscany.
 Lots of people don’t explore outside of these destinations.
 So for those folks wanting fewer than a zillion tourists and interesting wines made with grapes native to Italy, head to Bardolino on Lake Garda.
 This area is making some of… Read more »